Freshwater biology: Wetlands

 Wetlands are a specific type of standing water habitats that include marshes, swamps, and bogs.
 Due to the waterlogged and submerged nature of the land, the anaerobic conditions of wetlands are unique and support the highest species diversity of all ecosystems.
 Wetlands slow the decomposition of organic matter, creating layers of rich organic material that provides important nutrients for species in the system.
 The fauna that reside in wetlands are called hydrophytes, meaning they are adapted to very moist and humid conditions.
 Wetlands are the home to a large number of bird, amphibian, insect, reptile, grass, and tree species that cannot inhabit any other system, making them at risk to endangerment, as wetlands are being destroyed for urban development and agriculture.
 Wetlands help combat pollution and climate change, as they filter pollutants and store a large amount of carbon from the biosphere in their moist soil and still water, despite the small amount of land they occupy.
 Additionally, wetlands provide flood and storm protection, as the system can absorb large amounts of excess water.
 Wetland's ability to absorb water also assists groundwater recharge, which is very important for human water use, as usable freshwater sources are dwindling.
 Wetlands are not only freshwater habitats and systems, as there are salt marshes and bogs that support different species.

+Carolina Bays (also known as pocosins, meaning "swamp on a hill") are a unique form of wetland predominately found in the Carolinas, with a few being found outside of the Carolinas along the East Coast of the United States.
+Carolina Bays are characterized as elliptical shaped depressions that are surrounded by a sand rim and have a sandy bottom.
+This depression goes through wet and dry periods, filling with rainwater during the winter and spring months, and drying out in the summer.
+Carolina Bays often contain rare species, some endemic to the bays.